sbme-tutorials/sbe201-final-project-sbe201-team01/Documentation.md

 ### Screening for genetic diseases
 Diagnostic testing can be performed before birth or at any time during a person's life.
 ### Diseases which can be detected through genome study
-- **phenylketonuria**: a genetic test is conducted at birth that can identify babies who miss a gene in their DNA codes for an enzyme that allows them to break down a specific amino acid called phenylalanine found in milk.
+- **phenylketonuria:** a genetic test is conducted at birth that can identify babies who miss a gene in their DNA codes for an enzyme that allows them to break down a specific amino acid called phenylalanine found in milk.
 If these individuals receive regular milk or milk products, the unbroken phenylalanine will accumulate and cause brain damage.

-- **Duchenne muscular dystrophy**: Muscle weakness; frequent falls; difficulty with motor skills (running, hopping, jumping); progressive difficulty walking (ability to walk may be lost by age 12); fatigue; intellectual retardation (possible); skeletal deformities; chest and back (scoliosis); muscle deformities (contractures of heels, legs; pseudohypertrophy of calf muscles). **DNA testing** is used to confirm the diagnosis; The muscle-specific isoform of the dystrophin gene is composed of 79 exons, and DNA testing and analysis can usually identify the specific type of mutation of the exon or exons that are affected.
+- **Duchenne muscular dystrophy:** Muscle weakness; frequent falls; difficulty with motor skills (running, hopping, jumping); progressive difficulty walking (ability to walk may be lost by age 12); fatigue; intellectual retardation (possible); skeletal deformities; chest and back (scoliosis); muscle deformities (contractures of heels, legs; pseudohypertrophy of calf muscles). **DNA testing** is used to confirm the diagnosis; The muscle-specific isoform of the dystrophin gene is composed of 79 exons, and DNA testing and analysis can usually identify the specific type of mutation of the exon or exons that are affected.

-- **Crohn's disease**: Inflammation confined to the colon; abdominal pain and bloody diarrhea; anal fistulae and peri-rectal abscesses can also occur.
+- **Crohn's disease:** Inflammation confined to the colon; abdominal pain and bloody diarrhea; anal fistulae and peri-rectal abscesses can also occur.
- **Genetic mutations**: The first mutation found to be associated with Crohn's was a frameshift in the NOD2 gene (also known as the CARD15 gene), also other well documented genes which increase the risk of developing Crohn disease are ATG16L1, IL23R, IRGM, and SLC11A1.
+ **Genetic mutations:** The first mutation found to be associated with Crohn's was a frameshift in the NOD2 gene (also known as the CARD15 gene), also other well documented genes which increase the risk of developing Crohn disease are ATG16L1, IL23R, IRGM, and SLC11A1.

+- **Alzheimer's disease:** it is a degenerative disease of the brain that causes dementia, which is a gradual loss of memory, judgment, and ability to function.
+This disorder usually appears in people older than age 65 - late onset -, but less common forms of the disease appear earlier in adulthood - early onset -.
+**early-onset Alzheimer disease:** most cases are caused by gene mutations that can be passed from parent to child.
+It's caused by any one of a number of different single-gene mutations on chromosomes 21, 14, and 1.
+Each of these mutations causes abnormal proteins to be formed.
+Mutations on chromosome 21 cause the formation of **abnormal amyloid precursor protein (APP)**.
+A mutation on chromosome 14 causes **abnormal presenilin 1 (PSEN1)** to be made, and a mutation on chromosome 1 leads to **abnormal presenilin 2 (PSEN2)**, When any of these genes is altered, large amounts of a toxic protein fragment called **amyloid beta peptide** are produced in the brain.
+This peptide can build up in the brain to form clumps called **amyloid plaques**, which are characteristic of Alzheimer disease.
+A buildup of toxic amyloid beta peptide and amyloid plaques may lead to the death of nerve cells and the progressive signs and symptoms of this disorder.

 ## Used Algorithm